NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 ## 🔌 Physical Network Infrastructure

-The pfSense firewall runs on dedicated Dell hardware equipped with an **Intel I350-T4 1GbE Quad-Port NIC**, providing separate physical interfaces for WAN and segmented internal networks.
-All network segments connect through a **24-port Gigabit managed switch**, supporting VLAN separation, device isolation, and centralized network management.
+The firewall runs on dedicated Dell hardware with an **Intel I350-T4 Quad-Port NIC**, giving each network segment its own physical interface.
+Everything connects through a **24-port Gigabit managed switch** with VLAN separation and device isolation.

+---

 ## 🖥️ pfSense Dashboard & Network Overview

 ![pfSense Dashboard](images/pfSense_Dashboard1.png)

-pfSense Plus dashboard showing all active interfaces, live OpenVPN tunnel sessions, and running services.
-The network has been live for **20+ days of continuous uptime** with all core services healthy and operational.
+pfSense dashboard showing all active interfaces, live OpenVPN sessions, and running services.
+Network has been up for **20+ days of continuous uptime** with everything healthy.

 **Active Interfaces:**
 - `WAN`; 1000baseT full-duplex (internet uplink)